DavidRommel/Portfolio/Automatic_Feature_Selection_For_Multiple_Regression/README.md

 This first section of the function checks for the following:
 * That the dependent variable is numerical
-    * The return statement is commented out for this explaination
+    * The return statement is commented out for this explanation
 * That the independent variables are either numerical or categorical
 * The `X` and `y` dataframes are combined into a single dataframe named `data`.
 It then checks the correlation of each of the independent variables with the dependent variable.
     * Independent variables whose correlation with the dependent variable is less than the `min_threshold` value, which has a default value of `0.4`, are dropped.